Revenue-Academy/OG-IND/README.md

     * See [`ogcore.TPI.py`](https://github.com/PSLmodels/OG-Core/blob/master/ogcore/TPI.py) for what is in the dictionary object in this pickle file
   * An analogous set of files in the `./examples/OUTPUT_REFORM` directory, which represent objects from the simulation of the reform policy

-Note that, depending on your machine, a full model run (solving for the full time path equilibrium for the baseline and reform policies) can take more than two hours of compute time.
+Note that, depending on your machine, a full model run (solving for the full time path equilibrium for the baseline and reform policies) can take more than an hour of compute time.

 If you run into errors running the example script, please open a new issue in the OG-IND repo with a description of the issue and any relevant tracebacks you receive.